h0tbird/wiki-h0tbird/en/pages/gpg.md

 ## Generate a new key pair

-The command --gen-key may be used along with the option --batch for unattended key generation.
 The parameters are either read from stdin or given as a file on the command line.
+This will generate a primary RSA key and a sign RSA sub key:

 ```
 cat > roy.gpg << EOF
 %echo Generating key
-%pubring roy.pub
 Key-Type: RSA
 Key-Length: 4096
 Subkey-Type: RSA
 Subkey-Length: 4096
+Subkey-Usage: sign
 Name-Real: Roy Batty
 Name-Comment: Nexus-6
 Name-Email: roy.batty@tyrell.com